mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * "Uploads are disabled" on some mobile devices.

 Some devices cannot upload files.
 According to [Modernizr](https://modernizr.com/download#fileinput-inputtypes-setclasses) :
-> iOS < 6 and some android version don't support uploads.
+> iOS < 6 and some Android version don't support uploads.

 File uploads are disabled for ancient IOS 5 devices.
 Please [add a support message](https://wordpress.org/support/plugin/quick-mail) if uploads are disabled on your phone or tablet, so I can remove the upload button if your device is detected.